QLD Real Estate Industry Leaders Bring Justice For Landlords

 They are unable to work because travel restrictions were imposed under health direction prevents them from working or returning home

 Prevented from leaving or returning to Australia

 Part 2 – Has the tenant suffered a loss of income of 25% or more?

 Part 3 – Is the rent payable 30% or more of a person’s income?

 Covid-19 protections will apply if they meet part 1 and either 2 or 3.

-“These questions are relevant as they will decide whether a tenant meets the threshold test” Ms Mercorella said in a Facebook live announcement on the 23rd April.
+“These questions are relevant as they will decide whether a tenant meets the threshold test,” Ms Mercorella said in a Facebook live announcement on the 23rd of April.